django-ckeditor/django-ckeditor/README.rst

 0.0.1
 +++++

-Added CKEDITOR_UPLOAD_MEDIA_URL setting.
+Added CKEDITOR_UPLOAD_PREFIX setting.
 Thanks to chr15m for the input.